1994 Major League Baseball season

-The 1994 Major League Baseball season began on April 3, but ended prematurely on August 11, 1994, with the 1994–95 Major League Baseball strike, canceling the remaining 669 games of the season.
+The 1994 Major League Baseball season began on April 3, but ended prematurely on August 11, 1994, with the 1994–95 Major League Baseball strike.
 The season started despite the expiration of MLB's previous collective bargaining agreement at the end of 1993.
 It was the first season played under the current three-division format in each league.
 It was also the first with an Opening Night game involving two National League teams, which did not become permanent until 1996.

 Strike

 As a result of a players' strike, the MLB season ended prematurely on August 11, 1994.
 No postseason (including the World Series) was played.
 Over 260 players were scheduled to exceed $1 million in compensation in 1994.
-The Minor League Baseball season was played.
+The Minor League Baseball season was played in its entirety.